TL;DR

 As an affiliate, we earn on qualifying purchases.

-Unconfirmed Reasons Behind the Media Coverage Increase
+Unconfirmed Reasons Behind the Media Surge

 As an affiliate, we earn on qualifying purchases.